{user_name}

 Learning begins where imagination becomes tangible.

-From this conviction, Johannes Glaser of Ingenieurbüro Glaser and Adrian Siebing, lecturer for New Web Technologies at the Service-centric Networking (SNET) group of Technische Universität Berlin, met in the electrical lab in Nordheim.
+From this conviction, Johannes Glaser of Ingenieurbüro Glaser and Adrian Siebing, lecturer for New Web Technologies at the Service-centric Networking (SNET) group of Technical University of Berlin, met in the electrical lab in Nordheim.

-Amid prototypes, tools and creative ideas, Johannes Glaser handed over a professional fifth-generation MakerBot 3D printer to the group.
+Amid prototypes, tools and creative ideas, Johannes Glaser handed over a professional 5th-generation MakerBot 3D printer to the department.

-This device gives students direct access to additive manufacturing—beyond theoretical concepts.
-Complex industrial projects at the group can now be not only conceived but also made tangible within student projects.
-The ability to realize one’s own ideas directly builds a practical bridge between teaching and research.
-Students gain not only first experiences in 3D printing but also the thinking and working methods that characterize innovative development processes.
+This device gives students direct access to additive manufacturing-beyond theoretical concepts.
+Complex industry projects at the department can now be not only conceptually developed within student projects but also made practically tangible.
+The ability to realize one's own ideas directly creates a practice-oriented bridge between teaching and research.
+In addition to first experiences in 3D printing, students acquire mindsets and working methods characteristic of innovative development processes.

-The entire group under the direction of Prof. Dr. Axel Küpper expresses heartfelt thanks for this valuable contribution to practice-oriented education.
+The entire department under the direction of Prof. Dr. Axel Küpper sincerely thanks for this valuable contribution to practice-oriented education.

-To the Service-centric Networking group - TU Berlin
+To the Service-centric Networking Department - TU Berlin

 Donation Forest Kindergarten Volkach EV

-Ingenieurbüro Glaser donates €1,000 to the Forest Kindergarten Volkach to promote creativity and a connection with nature. ➔ Learn more now!
+The engineering firm Glaser donates €1,000 to the Volkach Forest Kindergarten to promote creativity and a connection to nature. ➔ Learn more now!

 View

-Last Friday, the engineering firm Glaser surprised us with a donation of €1,000 to the Förderverein Waldkindergarten Volkach.
-Managing director Johannes Glaser and his team were on site to present the symbolic cheque.
+Last Friday the engineering firm Glaser surprised us with a donation of €1,000 to the Förderverein Waldkindergarten Volkach.
+Managing director Johannes Glaser and his team were on site to present the symbolic check.

-The company from Nordheim stands for technical progress and places great value on creative solutions and individuality.
-During a tour of the facility in the middle of the forest, Johannes Glaser said: “In a toddler’s imagination everything is still possible.
-What remains as an adult is determined by what kindergarten, school and parents allowed.
-Instead of performance pressure, children should have the freedom to develop their creativity in nature and be allowed to think without walls.”
+The company from Nordheim stands for technical progress and places great value on creative approaches and individuality.
+During a tour of the facility in the middle of the forest, Johannes Glaser commented, “In a toddler’s imagination everything is still possible.
+As an adult, what remains is what kindergarten, school, and parents have allowed.
+Instead of pressure to perform, children should have the freedom to develop their creativity in nature and be allowed to think without walls.”

 To the Forest Kindergarten - Volkach